Cancer of the Uterus

 A pelvic ultrasound appointment usually takes 15–30 minutes.
 The pictures can show if any masses (tumours) are present in the uterus.
 If anything appears unusual, your doctor will suggest you have a biopsy.

 This type of biopsy is taken during a hysteroscopy, which allows the specialist to see inside your uterus and examine the lining for abnormalities.
-It will usually be done in hospital under a general anaesthetic.
+It will usually be done under a general anaesthetic as day surgery in hospital.

 The doctor inserts a thin tube with a tiny light and camera (known as a hysteroscope) through your vagina into the uterus.
 To take the biopsy, the doctor uses surgical instruments to gently widen (dilate) the cervix and then remove some tissue from the uterine lining.
 This is known as a dilation and curettage (D&C).
 You will stay in hospital for a few hours and are likely to have period-like cramps and light bleeding for a few days afterwards.